shawnferry/HOL7712-gitbook/not-so-simple/README.md

 3. Enable Apache, Break, then fix the Package Server
   1. Notice that our publisher is no longer working
   2. Reconfigure the package server
-  3. Setup a virtual host and reverse proxy in apache
+  3. Setup a virtual host and reverse proxy in Apache

 ##